uvarc/rc-learning/content/notes/opencv/index.md

 **On Rivanna (UVA's HPC platform):**

 [Rivanna](https://www.rc.virginia.edu/userinfo/rivanna/overview/) offers several Anaconda distributions with different Python versions.
-Before you use Python you need to load one of the `anaconda` software modules and then run the `pip install` command.
+Before you use Python you need to load one of the **Anaconda** software modules and then run the `pip install` command in a terminal.

 ```bash
 module load anaconda